AsifJardary/Data-analyst-portfolio/02_Netflix Data Analysis Using SQL/README.md

 ??
 Findings & Conclusion
 * Content Variety:
 Netflix hosts a broad and diverse library of movies and TV shows, spanning multiple genres, themes, and formats.
-This variety reflects Netflixís strategy of appealing to a global and multi-demographic audience.
+This variety reflects Netflix‚Äôs strategy of appealing to a global and multi-demographic audience.
 * Audience Targeting Through Ratings:
-The analysis of ratings reveals clear patterns in how content is classified, providing insight into Netflixís primary audience segments.
-Understanding these ratings helps evaluate the platformís focus on family-friendly, teen, or mature content.
+The analysis of ratings reveals clear patterns in how content is classified, providing insight into Netflix‚Äôs primary audience segments.
+Understanding these ratings helps evaluate the platform‚Äôs focus on family-friendly, teen, or mature content.
 * Geographical Trends:
-Identifying the top content-producing countries and analyzing Indiaís year-over-year contribution highlights regional production strengths.
-These findings underline how global markets influence Netflixís content acquisition and creation decisions.
+Identifying the top content-producing countries and analyzing India‚Äôs year-over-year contribution highlights regional production strengths.
+These findings underline how global markets influence Netflix‚Äôs content acquisition and creation decisions.
 * Content Classification by Themes:
 Categorizing descriptions using keyword analysis (e.g., violence, crime, romance) enables a deeper understanding of thematic trends across the catalog.
 This helps in recognizing dominant content themes and user preference indicators.

 ?
 Overall Conclusion
-This SQL-based analysis provides a well-rounded understanding of Netflixís catalog composition, trends, and distribution.
+This SQL-based analysis provides a well-rounded understanding of Netflix‚Äôs catalog composition, trends, and distribution.
 The insights can support strategic decisions related to content acquisition, content development, audience targeting, and regional expansion.
 It also highlights how data-driven analysis can be used to optimize streaming platform strategies.